radical-cybertools/tutorials/README.md

 ## A. Run `docker-compose`

-It starts `rct-tutorials` container with auxiliary service(s), such as MongoDB, which is used by the RADICAL-Cybertools components.
+It starts `rct-tutorials` container with auxiliary service(s), such as MongoDB, which is used by the RCT components.

 ```shell
 cd docker